NHSDigital/software-engineering-quality-framework/practices/cloud-services.md

 * Configure all infrastructure using declarative code such as Terraform and CloudFormation (see [everything as code](../patterns/everything-as-code.md)).
 * Automate monitoring and alerting (see [automate everything](../patterns/automate-everything.md)).
 * Prefer serverless platform as a service (PaaS) over infrastructure as a service (IaaS) (see [outsource bottom up](../patterns/outsource-bottom-up.md)).
-* Understand the benefits of "cattle not pets"/ephemeral architecture.
+* Where not serverless use ephemeral and immutable infrastructure
 * Engage your cloud supplier early on in the development process.
 They have various tools and processes to help you (e.g. [AWS Well-Architected Review](https://aws.amazon.com/architecture/well-architected/?wa-lens-whitepapers.sort-by=item.additionalFields.sortDate&wa-lens-whitepapers.sort-order=desc) ).
 * Understand cloud supplier SLAs
 * Make systems self-healing.